datacite/homepage/source/become.html.md

 Data are essential building blocks of scholarship and research.
 Being able to share data effectively is therefore extremely important.
 At DataCite, we develop and support tools and methods that make data more accessible and more useful.

-We invite members from all types of organizations – including academic institutions, research organizations, government agencies, publishers, libraries, and funders – to join our global network committed to supporting data sharing through partnership, advocacy, and by developing tools and services that accelerate data sharing, use, and reuse.
+We invite Members from all types of organizations – including academic institutions, research organizations, government agencies, publishers, libraries, and funders – to join our global network committed to supporting data sharing through partnership, advocacy, and by developing tools and services that accelerate data sharing, use, and reuse.
 Together, we will be at the forefront of helping to transform scholarship and the role of research data in our society.

-As a [DataCite member](/members.html), organizations show their support for research data sharing in the following manner:
+As a [DataCite Member](/members.html), organizations show their support for research data sharing in the following manner:

 - They demonstrate an elevated level of commitment to open data and open research.